As you continue to learn more about the benefits of using WordPress, you may occasionally come across something called a blogroll.

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.

-Need more help using widgets?
-We have written a comprehensive article about using widgets.
-To learn more, go here:
+Need help using widgets?
+We have written a comprehensive article about adding widgets.
+For more details:

 Link Manager – Additional Information

-If you have added many links, the Link Manager plugin allows you to easily administer these using filtering, sorting, and searching functions.
+If you have loads of links, the Link Manager plugin lets you easily administer these with sorting, searching, and filtering functions.

-To sort links, hover your mouse over the title of the column you want to sort and click on the little triangle displayed next to the column title …
+You can sort links by hovering your mouse cursor over the title of the column you want to sort and clicking on the black triangle displayed next to the column title …

 Filtering Links Function

-If you plan to add lots of links to your site, or if you want to add a ‘Links’ page to your site (i.e. not just add links on your sidebar), then you may want to look at using a plugin that can help you administer links, like Link Library.
+If you plan to add lots of links to your website or blog, or if you want to add a page containing a list of links to your site (i.e. not just add links on your sidebar), then you may want to look at using a plugin that can help you administer links.

 Link Library